A Family That Wouldn't Give Up Hope

-After his massive stroke, the doctors had all but given up on my father.
-But not us, not his family.
+After his stroke, the doctors had almost given up on my father.
+But his family hadn't.

 We were all there, the whole Williams family; every relative that lived close to my parents’ Illinois home had gathered around my dad’s hospital bed.
 Mom is one of eight, and almost all of them are ministers, so you can imagine the prayer that was going on in that room.